 But they teach the wrong fundamentals of fighting.
 They don’t focus enough on the fundamentals.
 Things like how to throw a proper right hand.
 They teach that, but they don’t hit on it as much as their set list of techniques.

 The problem with this is that when you get into a no holds barred fight and I mean a full-blown fight, the fundamentals, and the basics are all you’re ever going to rely upon.

-The set series of techniques like I talked about before, are not going to work because in that situation you’re not thinking about going through the series of techniques exactly the way that they’re supposed to be done.
+The set series of techniques as I talked about before, is not going to work because in that situation you’re not thinking about going through the series of techniques exactly the way that they’re supposed to be done.
 And it’s because of that that Krav Maga’s fundamentals are severely lacking.

 I also mentioned that when I watched a lot of the instructors and a lot of the students throwing punches, it was… I don’t know what else to call it, but it’s pretty cringy.
 Pretty lackluster.

 They couldn’t properly hit focus mitts.
 They couldn’t properly throw punching and kicking combinations the way a Muay Thai fighter, a boxer, or an MMA guy would.